chai-ravulu/goodworkhub-assignment/Scrapebot-README.md

    - I refined my idea to have the code to get integrate with Search API like Bing to get the relevant websites dynamically.
    - Once we have that, I realized that all the websites will not have a standardized formating in having their grant information in their websites.
 We need something better and interesting to be intelligent about scraping the relavant text from the websites that we hit.
    - I played around with some refinements in the code to have a Chat GPT 4 integration to extract the relevant information from the parsed website text to make our bot more intelligent.
 I didn't do this before and this is something new and very exciting for me.
+   - I'm a data engineer breaking into the world of AI & data science so I couldn't write the codebase for recommendation engine compeletely but I've documented some ideas around how you can solve the problem.
    - I tried to have the code documented and included the explanation.
 I used LLMs for markdown formatting and help with the code.
 Please comment/reachout for any questions.